Types of Workplace Harassment (and How to Stop Them)

 Retaliation

-When an employee reports harassment or cooperates with an investigation, retaliation may take the form of discipline or mistreatment.
+When an employee reports harassment or cooperates with an investigation, retaliation may be discipline or mistreatment.
 It deters people from speaking up and sustaining a silent culture in the organization.

 Organizations must prioritize whistle-blower protection to avoid retaliation and foster an atmosphere where employees feel comfortable reporting incidents without fear of reprisals.
 This entails disseminating non-retaliation guidelines and cultivating an environment prioritizing openness and honesty.